Jasmeet Bains

-Jasmeet Kaur Bains (born July 2, 1985) is an American physician and politician serving as a member of the California State Assembly for the 35th district since 2022.
-Bains is considered one of the most moderate Democrats in the Assembly and is the first South Asian American woman and Sikh American elected to the body.
+Jasmeet Kaur Bains is an American physician and politician serving as a member of the California State Assembly for the 35th district since 2022.
+Bains is the first South Asian American woman and Sikh American elected to the body.
+She is considered to be one of the most moderate Democrats in the Assembly.
+She ran for a seat in the United States House of Representatives in 2026, placing third in the nonpartisan primary behind progressive Democrat Randy Villegas and incumbent Republican representative David Valadao.

 Early life and education

-Bains was born in Delano, California, to Punjabi Sikh immigrants from India, where her father started as an auto mechanic then owned car dealerships and her mother was a bookkeeper.
+Bains was born in Delano, California, to Punjabi Sikh immigrants from India, where her father started as an auto mechanic then owned car dealerships.
 She earned a Bachelor of Science degree in biology from the Illinois Institute of Technology in 2006 and a Doctor of Medicine from the American University of Antigua in 2013.

 Career

-Bains was working at her father's Chevrolet dealership in Taft, California, at the beginning of the Great Recession and was inspired to go into the medical field after witnessing her rural community's healthcare system breakdown.
+Bains was working at her father's Chevrolet dealership in Taft, California, at the beginning of the Great Recession and decided to go into the medical field after witnessing people lose their jobs and health insurance.

 From 2015 to 2018, Bains was a resident physician at Clinica Sierra Vista in Bakersfield, California.
 She worked as a family medicine physician at Omni Family Health from 2018 to 2020.
 In 2017, Bains was appointed to the California Healthcare Workforce Policy Commission by California Governor Jerry Brown.
 She also served as a member of the California Developmental Services Taskforce and as a volunteer physician for the California Emergency Medical Services Authority.
 She is currently a family doctor at Adventist Health's Delano branch.